MustardGreen1112/Unity-URP-SSR-in-Forward-using-Rendergraph-and-RenderFeature/README.md

 The smoothness is controlled by the material's smoothness property if you are using Unity's URP materials(Universal Render Pipeline/Lit, Universal Render Pipeline/LitComplex, ...).
 Metallic property controls how "reflective" is the material.

 I'm considering a way to incorporate all the materials, not only materials in URP, to my SSR.
-But currently I think it will only interact with the material that has properties called "_Metallic" or "_Smoothness".
+Currently I think it will only interact with the material that has properties called "_Metallic" or "_Smoothness".
 ![Cover Image](SSR.jpg)